runarmyklebust/app-metafields/README.md

 ### For images

+1. Current content's `SEO Metadata` mixin's `image` field.
-1. The app config's custom JSON paths, if any (in the order defined).
+2. The app config's custom JSON paths, if any (in the order defined).
-2. Check in some commonly used fields: `image`, `images`.
+3. Check in some commonly used fields: `image`, `images`.
-3. Resort to the fallback image set on the app itself.
+4. Resort to the fallback image set on the app itself.
-4. If nothing is found the meta fields for the image are not created.
+5. If nothing is found the meta fields for the image are not created.

 ## Releases and Compatibility